kekse1/count.php/README.md

 https://stackoverflow.com/questions/18247726/php-define-constants-inside-namespace-clarification/

 ### # Why not using a `class`?
 Just because it ain't necessary.
-I've just set a `namespace`, so everything is no longer in the global namespace.. that should be enough.
-It even could really be, that using classes would even end up in more resource consumption.. so, I think it's O.K. as it is now. :)~
+I've just set a `namespace kekse\counter`, so everything is no longer in the global namespace.. that should be enough.
+It could even really be, that using classes would even end up in more resource consumption.. so, I think it's O.K. as it is now.. 'old skewl'! :)~

 ### # Installation via '[Composer](https://getcomposer.org/)'?
 I'm pretty sure there's no real 'installation' necessary here.. additionally, there are also **no real